KittieCrash/SupressDialogs.VB/README.md

 # SupressDialogs.VB
-Supresses certificate dialogs in VB.NET by hooking Win32 APIs
+Supresses certificate dialogs in the web browser by hooking Win32 APIs

+Project converted from to VB.NET from C# by request